Champagne Bonnaire - Blanc de Blancs Grand Cru Brut 2006

 Gault & Millau

-“A wine at the peak of its maturity, with aromas of white chocolate, hazelnut, yellow fruit, and toast, leading to a balanced palate that is both full-bodied and fresh, with notes of toast and apricot.”
+"A wine at the peak of its maturity, with a nose of white chocolate, hazelnut, yellow fruit, and toast—a prelude to a balanced palate that is both full-bodied and fresh, with aromas of toast and apricot."
 (Le Guide Hachette des Vins 2016)

-Buy Bonnaire Champagnes at the best price in a private sale!
+Buy your Bonnaire Champagnes at the best price in a private sale!

 Starting at €99 on your first order